mroonga/mroonga/doc/source/reference/sql_commands.rst

 * ``INSERT INTO (...)
 VALUES (null)``
 * ``START TRANSACTION``

-Basically, The character set which groonga supports (EUC-JP/UTF-8/SJIS/LATIN1/KOI8R) is also supported in mroonga.
+Basically, The character set which Groonga supports (EUC-JP/UTF-8/SJIS/LATIN1/KOI8R) is also supported in Mroonga.

 I found an unlisted SQL command
 -------------------------------